 The most common symptoms associated a

-urinary tract infection (UTI) or bladder infection are a frequent urge to urinate and burning upon urination.
-Conventional treatment for UTIs is prescription antibiotics — which are typically available at an urgent care center.
-But if these symptoms are also accompanied by high fever, back pain, vomiting, or feel “sick all over”, head to the ER.
+urinary tract infection (UTI) or bladder infection are a frequent urge to urinate and burning with or during urination.
+The usual treatment for a UTI is an antibiotic that an urgent care doctor can readily prescribe.
+But, if these symptoms are also accompanied by high fever, back pain, vomiting, or the feeling of being “sick all over”, head to the ER.
 An infection that tracks up to the kidney, causing these symptoms, can lead to sepsis, a severe dysregulation that occurs when the body is overwhelmed with a bacterial infection.
 This is doubly true for pregnant women, the elderly, and anyone with recent surgery or a serious illness, like cancer or multiple sclerosis.

 Persistent chest pain — especially if it radiates to your arm or jaw, is accompanied by sweating, vomiting or shortness of breath, or lasts longer than two minutes — warrants a trip to the ER.
 It could be a heart attack, in which case the ER will have a cardiologist on call to get you the treatment you need immediately.
 Remember that even 30- and 40-year-old adults have heart attacks, so age is not a reason to think twice about getting emergency care.

 Broken bones and dislocated joints warrant a trip to the ER.